imroc/req/docs/api.md

 ## <a name="Client">Client Settings</a>

-The following are the chainable settings Client, all of which have corresponding global wrappers.
+The following are the chainable settings of Client, all of which have corresponding global wrappers.

 ### <a name="Debug">Debug Features</a>